New York City Diamond District Review (Updated 2023)

 47th Street is a fascinating place.
 Most of the shop owners and workers are Hassidic Jews, Russians or Indians (three groups that dominate the diamond trade on the wholesale and manufacturing level as well).
 Walking down the street you will also notice plenty of armed guards for the shipping companies and police officers patrolling.
 And if you are thinking of pulling off a heist, there are plenty of undercover officers as well.
 You’ll also have people up and down the street paid to get you to visit one of the shops on the street.

 New York City, on the other hand, is one of the premier locations for consumers as well as one of the largest wholesale markets in the world.
-While Hong Kong has been growing in stature, the US market is still the largest, by far, for diamonds and jewelery.
+While Hong Kong has been growing in stature, the US market is still the largest, by far, for diamonds and jewelry.
 Virtually all of the major companies use NY as their entry point.
-This provides an extraordinary concentration of product into one area.
+This provides an extraordinary concentration of products in one area.

-The retail and wholesale businesses seem (at least from the consumers’ perspective) to mesh together on 47th street.
-The most notable quirk is the language use.
-I remember the first time I heard an Indian guy use Yiddish terms to describe the diamond.
+The retail and wholesale businesses seem (at least from the consumers’ perspective) to mesh together on 47th Street.
+The most notable quirk is the language used.
+I remember the first time I heard an Indian guy use Yiddish terms to describe a diamond.
 Chazarei (crap) and Strop (a lemon) are common terms people use for bad diamonds.
 And you will constantly hear the phrase “mazal u bracha” (luck and blessings) when people handshake on a deal.
 It certainly adds flavor to the experience.

-After my second secret shopping of the area, I came away with mixed feelings.
+After my second secret shopping in the area, I came away with mixed feelings.
 To be clear, I did not find any deals that made it seem worthwhile to shop there.
 The few times I was shown nice diamonds, the prices did not seem to be in line with what I found on the web.
-I will get into specifics later, but I just couldn’t find a diamond to warrant the trip to the diamond district for this purchase.
+I will get into specifics later, but I just couldn’t find a diamond to warrant the trip to the Diamond District for this purchase.

 On the other hand, I was impressed that most of the slimy tactics I saw on hand in the past weren’t being used.
-The last time I secret shopped the diamond district, I was helping my sister get a pair of earrings.
-I was overwhelmed by the amount of schemes people tried to pull.
+The last time I secret-shopped the Diamond District, I was helping my sister get a pair of earrings.
+I was overwhelmed by the number of schemes people tried to pull.
 Virtually no diamonds had legitimate certification (I should note that I was buying large diamonds, not smaller diamonds where certification is not as important) and many of them appeared to be artificially enhanced without them mentioning it to me.

-This time around, I was happy to see that district cleaned themselves up.
+This time around, I was happy to see that district cleaned itself up.
 The overwhelming majority of diamonds we were shown had GIA certificates.
 Many of the diamonds shown to us were obviously “strops” that they were trying to get rid of.
-But overall the quality of the diamonds were ok.
+But overall the quality of the diamonds was ok.

 What was unexpected was that the people were not as aggressive as the last time I visited the street.
 In fact, we were generally met with very little enthusiasm or even antipathy.
 Also, there were quite a few empty counters and storefronts.
 Even some whole exchanges seemed to have closed.